 Landing pages have to deliver the goods, and yet many campaigns fail right at this key moment.
 You’ve done the work of getting your target audience interested enough to click the link taking them to the landing page, but then analytics show there’s too much fall off.
 What’s going on with the page?
+Do you have any idea about what makes a high-converting landing page?

 In other words: What can anyone do to make their landing page a high-converting one?